-Instructions.
-(See Public Reporting Statement and nd Privacy Act Stater nent and detailed instruc ctions on page 2.)
-Applicant/Recipient Information ate whe ther this is an Initial Report 1.
-Applicant/Recipient Name, Address, and Phone (include are 2.
+Applicant/Recipient Information her this is an Initial Report or an Update Report 1.
+Applicant/Recipient Name, Address, and Phone (include area code e): 2.
 Social Security Number or Employer ID Number: 3.
 HUD Program Name 4.
 Amount of HUD Assistance Requested/Received 5.
-State the name and location (street address, City and State ) of the project or activity: Part I Threshold Determinations 1.
-Are you applying for assistance for a specific project or active terms do not include formula grants, such as public housing subsidy or CDBG block grants.
-(For further information see 4.3).
-Yes No bu received or do you expect to receive assistance within the tion of the Department (HUD), involving the project or activity in plication, in excess of \$200,000 during this fiscal year (Oct.
-1 - )?
-For further information, see 24 CFR Sec.
-4.9 s No. If you answered " No " to either question 1 or 2, Stop !
-You do not need to complete the remainder of this form.
-However , you must sign the certification at the end of the report.
-Part II Other Government Assistance Provideo - - Such assistance includes, but is not limited to, any gran ntee, insurance, payment, o Amount Department/State/Local Agency Name and Address Type of Assistance Requested/Provided Expected Uses of the Funds (Note: Use Additional pages if necessary.)
+State the name and location (street address, City and State) of the project or activity: Part I Threshold Determinations 1.
+Are you applying for assistance for a specific project or activity?
+The terms do not include formula grants, such as public housing operatin subsidy or CDBG block grants.
+(For further information see 24 CFF 4.3).
+Yes No ing jurisdie R Sec. this ap Sep.
+3 ction of the Department (HUD) to receive assistance within the , involving the project or activity i 0 during this fiscal year (Oct.
+1 - ee 24 CFR Sec.
+4.9 If you answered " No " to either question 1 or 2, Stop !
+Yo However , you must sign the certification at the end of th to complete the remain der of this form.
+Part II Other Government Assistance Provided or Re Such assistance includes, but is not limited to, any grant, loan Department/State/Local Agency Name and Address Type n, subsidy, guarai e of Assistance ntee, insurance, payment, o Amount e of Assistance Requested/Provided Expected Uses of the Funds (Note: Use Additional pages if necessary.)
 Part III Interested Parties.
-You must disclose: All developers, contractors, or consultants involved in the application for the assistance or in the planning, development, or implementation of the project or activity and any other person who has a financial interest in the project or activity for which the assistance is sought that exceeds \$50,000 or 10 percent of the assistance (whichever is lower).
-Alphabetical list of all persons with a reportable financial intere- in the project or activity (For individuals, give the last name first Type of Participation in Project/Activity Financial Interest in Project/Activity (\$ and %) , , , , , , , , , , , , , , , , , , , (Note: Use Additional pages if necessary.)
-Certification Warning: If you knowingly make a false statement on this form, you may be subject to civil or criminal penalties under Section 1001 of Title 18 of the United States Code.
-In addition, any person who knowingly and materially violates any required disclosures of information, including intentional non- disclosure, is subject to civil money penalty not to exceed \$10,000 for each violation.
-I certify that this information is true and complete.
-Signature: X
+You must disclose: 1.
+All developers, contractors, or consultants involved in the applicatio project or activity and 2. any other person who has a financial interest in the project or activit assistance (whichever is lower).
+All developers, contractors, or consultants involved in the applicatio project or activity and any other person who has a financial interest in the project or activit assistance (whichever is lower).
+Alphabetical list of all persons with a reportable financial interest All developers, contractors, or consultants involved in the applicatio project or activity and any other person who has a financial interest in the project or activit assistance (whichever is lower).
+Alphabetical list of all persons with a reportable financial interest n the project or activity (For individuals, give the last name first) o (Note: Use Additional pages if necessary.)
+Certification Warning: If you knowingly make a false statement on this form, you united States Code.
+In addition, any person who knowingly and mate disclosure, is subject to civil money penalty not to exceed \$10,000 for l certify that this information is true and complete. ty for which the ass Social Security No. or Employee ID No. may be subject to terially violates any istance is sought that exceeds Type of Participation in Project/Activity civil or criminal penalties unde r Section 1001 of Title 18 of the All developers, contractors, or consultants involved in the applicatio project or activity and any other person who has a financial interest in the project or activit assistance (whichever is lower).
+Alphabetical list of all persons with a reportable financial interest n the project or activity (For individuals, give the last name first) o (Note: Use Additional pages if necessary.)
+Certification Warning: If you knowingly make a false statement on this form, you u United States Code.
+In addition, any person who knowingly and mate disclosure, is subject to civil money penalty not to exceed \$10,000 for ty for which the ass Social Security No. or Employee ID No. may be subject to terially violates any istance is sought that exceeds Type of Participation in Project/Activity civil or criminal penalties unde r Section 1001 of Title 18 of the